Brisbane named second Qantas 787-9 base

 Qantas Boeing 787-9.

-Qantas has eight 787-9s on order, with the first due to arrive in October.
-The first batch of four will be stationed in Melbourne, Australia, with the first of the Brisbane-based batch due to arrive in mid-2018.
+The Australian flag carrier has eight 787-9s on order, with the first scheduled to arrive in October.
+The first batch of four will be stationed in Melbourne, Australia, with the first of the Brisbane-based batch to arrive in mid-2018.
 All four aircraft are scheduled to be in place by the end of 2018.

 From Brisbane, the 787-9 is capable of flying nonstop to destinations such as Seattle, Chicago, San Francisco and Vancouver.